attachmentgenie/nomad-pack-attachmentgenie-registry/README.md

 * Redis  (fork from community registry)
 * Docker Registry

-## Step Six: Deploy your Custom Pack!
+## Deploy packs from this nomad-pack registry

 Add your custom repository using the `nomad-pack registry add` command.